mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 Well, we are always thinking... not *thinking* in a pure sense, so-called *checking*.
 When you check something, always we think something *else*, more than checking.
 So, checking is not pure activity.

 For instance, when you are eating a meal, you don’t eat a meal in a pure sense.
-You always are thinking, or reading a magazine, or... *[he laughs]* or chatting with each other.
-So, when you eat the meal, just do your best.
+You always are thinking, or reading a magazine... or chatting with each other. *[He laughs.]* So, when you eat the meal, just do your best.
 Eat the meal with wholeheartedness.

-Wholeheartedness means true heart.
+*Wholeheartedness* means true heart.
 It means do something in a pure sense.
 That is *undefiled practice*.

 Because the nature of consciousness is nothing but energy, anyway.
 So, when you deal with consciousness in a pure sense, consciousness becomes just great energy.
 In other words, you can return to the center of the consciousness.
 To deal with consciousness with wholeheartedness means you can return to the center of the consciousness.
 Okay?
 And then that is really energy supporting you, helping you.

-For instance, when you do zazen, breathing.
+For instance, when you do zazen... breathing.
 With your consciousness you check your breathing.
 Well, your consciousness should work in a pure sense with your breath.
 So, your breath is your consciousness.
 But when you return to the center of your consciousness, that is really energy helping your breath.
-So, breath very naturally supports your zazen, helps your zazen.
+So breath very naturally supports your zazen, helps your zazen.

 **Question:** Would you answer the same way, Hojo-san, with self-preservation?